Skip to content

 Runscript

-A runscript defines all aspects of a benchmark set.
-The following sections will go through all parts of a typical runscript and show what is possible, so you can adapt an existing runscript to your needs or create a new one from scratch.
+A runscript defines all aspects of a benchmark set and the systems used to run them.
+The following sections explain each part of a typical runscript, helping you adapt an existing runscript or create a new one from scratch.

 <runscript output="output-folder">